 - It was recently discovered that some non-avian Dinos even had feathers and they weren’t all scaled.

 - Most dinosaurs had very small brains and were about as clever as modern reptiles.

-- Some dinosaurs developed horns, crest, armor, and even
+- Some dinosaurs developed horns, crest, and even armors.

 Evidence suggests that all dinosaurs were egg-laying and many built nests.